lennym/timeliner/README.md

 ## Custom metrics

 You can fire custom events by calling `console.timeStamp` from anywhere within your code with a label that matches `timeliner.*`.
-This will then report the first occurence of that event with a metric name of the wilcard portion of the timestamp label.
+This will then report the first occurence of that event with a metric name of the wildcard portion of the timestamp label.

-Example - inject some custom javascript into your page to trigger a custom event after 1 second:
+Example - inject some custom javascript into your page to trigger a custom event after 1 second.

 ```javascript
 const timeliner = require('timeliner');